-UN meet looks to salvage promises on helping world's poorest
+Un Meet Looks To Salvage Promises On Helping World's Poorest

 But a senior European diplomat warned the gap was growing between the developing and developed worlds.

-One goal for the summit is "making sure that that rift doesn't grow further," the diplomat said.
+One goal for the summit is“making sure that that rift doesn't grow further,” the diplomat said. - NNN-AGENCIES